 A Classic Seven Layer Salad is the perfect make-ahead choice for a spring or summer potluck or holiday gathering anytime of year.
 Crisp, colorful ingredients are layered in a glass dish and topped with a slightly sweet and tangy dressing.
 Easy to customize and sure to make an impression!

-The first time I ever set my eyes on a layered salad I was in my early 20’s working at the administration offices for a local school district.
-There was a cafeteria on-site and we had our very own lunch lady who did magic things in that kitchen.
-(I apologize for not being able to recall her name – she has always been the “lunch lady” to me!)
+The first time I ever set my eyes on a Seven Layer Salad I was in my early twenties working at the administration office for our local school district.
+There was an employee cafeteria on-site and we had our very own “lunch lady” who did magic things in that kitchen.
 This was no typical school lunch type of cafeteria.
 This was homemade, from scratch, home cookin’ from a woman who knew her way around a kitchen.

 There’s a little bit of everything in every bite.
 Vibrant, crunchy, and absolutely delicious!

 - Greens – A combination of chopped iceberg and romaine lettuce.

 - Veggies – Chopped celery, frozen green peas, chopped tomato, and chopped green onion.

 - Beans – Canned garbanzo beans (rinsed and drained well).